cupcakearmy/svelte-cloudinary/README.md

 How?
 Basically whenever we calculate the dynamic size of the image rendered on the DOM we will get very specific numbers depending on the device.

-With `step` we approximate the size needed to a multiple of `step`.
+With `step` we approximate the size needed to the nearset bigger multiple of `step`.

 ###### Example